SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Related Articles on Monitoring SMS Performance Using Charts

-What Procedure Charts Reveal about Your Aviation SMS
+What Procedure Charts Reveal About Your Aviation SMS

 Assuming that procedures are being associated with safety issues due to procedure inadequacy or lack thereof, you can glean some extremely useful, fact-based decision-making information: